ahasobriquets/NETELabs_CaseStudies/alemtuzumab/alemtuzumab_codebook.md

   * grant
   * institution
   * author

-6. Data are stored in four column format, e.g. below.
+6. Data are stored in four column format where source and target contain unique identifiers for nodes and stype and ntype refer to node types for source and target respectively.
+An example is provided below and does not necessarily represent real data for the alemtuzumab network.

 | source | stype | target | ttype |
 |  :---   | :--- | :--- | :--- |